Khomeini, the Soviets and U.S.

 In the Western view, the Soviet Union threatens Iran far more than does the United States: It looms across a long common border and espouse an atheistic doctrine incompatible with Islam and many other institutions of Iranian life, such as private property and the family unit as an ideal.

 But for the Ayatollah, it is America that is more threatening.
 He believes that after 1953, the United States Government controlled the Shah and his regime and the Iranian people; further, he believes that Washington is trying to overthrow him and regain its old power.
-The failed rescue mission confirmed this fear.
+The failed rescue mission [in April 1980] confirmed this fear.

 It is American, not Soviet culture, that pervades Iran and horrifies Ayatollah Khomeini by, in his view, endangering the Islamic way of life with its loose ways (alcohol, jeans, pop music, nightclubs, movies, dancing, mixed bathing, pornography), with its conspicuous consumption, and with foreign ideologies (such as nationalism and liberalism).
 He and his followers fervently want an Iran free of foreign domination.
 So long as they perceive America as the greatest threat to Iran, nothing prevents them from relying on the Soviet Union.
 Although we share with the Iranians a respect for religion, private property and the family unit, the Ayatollah's regime also shares much with the Marxists against the West.